NVIDIA/NeMo/docs/sources/source/speaker_recognition/tutorial.rst

 Introduction
 ------------

-Speaker Recognition (SR) is an broad research area which solves two major tasks: speaker identification (who is speaking?) and speaker verification (is the speaker who she claims to be?).
+Speaker Recognition (SR) is a broad research area which solves two major tasks: speaker identification (who is speaking?) and speaker verification (is the speaker who she claims to be?).
 In this work, we focus on the far-field, text-independent speaker recognition when the identity of the speaker is based on how speech is spoken, not necessarily in what is being said.
 Typically such SR systems operate on unconstrained speech utterances, which are converted into vector of fixed length, called speaker embedding.
-Speaker embedding is also  used in automatic speech recognition (ASR) and speech synthesis.
+Speaker embeddings are also  used in automatic speech recognition (ASR) and speech synthesis.

-As goal of most speaker related systems is to get good speaker level embeddings that could help distinguish from other speakers, we shall first train these embeddings in end-to-end manner optimizing the QuatzNet based :cite:`speaker-tut-kriman2019quartznet` encoder model on cross-entropy loss.
+As the goal of most speaker related systems is to get good speaker level embeddings that could help distinguish from other speakers, we shall first train these embeddings in end-to-end manner optimizing the QuatzNet based :cite:`speaker-tut-kriman2019quartznet` encoder model on cross-entropy loss.
-We modeify the decoder to get these fixed size embeddings irrespective of length of input audio.
+We modeify the decoder to get these fixed size embeddings irrespective of the length of input audio.
 We employ mean and variance based statistics pooling method to grab these embeddings.

 In this tutorial we shall first train these embeddings on speaker related datasets and then get speaker embeddings from a